citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateApplicationGroupRequestModel.md

 HasDeliveryGroups returns a boolean if a field has been set.

+### SetDeliveryGroupsNil

+`func (o *CreateApplicationGroupRequestModel) SetDeliveryGroupsNil(b bool)`

+ SetDeliveryGroupsNil sets the value for DeliveryGroups to be an explicit nil

+### UnsetDeliveryGroups
+`func (o *CreateApplicationGroupRequestModel) UnsetDeliveryGroups()`

+UnsetDeliveryGroups ensures that no value is present for DeliveryGroups, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)